zk-phi/slack-to-gcal/Readme.markdown

 Value: <the Slack OAuth Access Token>
 ```

-### Add a slash command to the Slack app and enable interaction with the GAS app
+### Enable interaction with the GAS app

 In your Slack app page,

-- open `Slash Commands` tab and turn on the feature, then click `Create New Command`
-  - copy-and-paste the GAS app's public URL to the `Request URL` field

-- open `Interactivity` tab and turn on the feature, then copy-and-paste to the `Request URL` field again
+- open `Interactivity & Shortcuts` tab and turn on the feature, then copy-and-paste the GAS app's public URL to the `Request URL` field

 - open `Basic Information` tab and copy the `Verification Token` in `App Credentials` section